SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame-full-page.md

 But like we did with the featured product sidebar, I want you to pretend that it takes a lot of work to generate this HTML... maybe we make some database calls or API calls to generate it.
-And so, if we could convert the weather widget that's on the footer of every page into a lazy turbo frame, well, that would make *every* page load faster.
+And so, if we could convert the weather widget that's on the footer of every page into a lazy turbo *frame*, well, that would make *every* page load faster!

-When we created a lazy turbo frame for the featured product sidebar, we started by making a route and a controller that rendered just that *part* of the page, just the featured product itself, but with not layout.
+When we created a lazy turbo frame for the featured product sidebar, we started by making a route and a controller that rendered just that *part* of the page: just the featured product itself - *without* the layout.
 But this time, we're *not* going to do that.

 Why not?
-Because we already have a page that contains the HTML that we need: the weather page.
-Sure, it contains a lot of *extra* stuff that we *don't* want in the footer, like the HTML layout and this `<h1>` tag, but the turbo-frame system can ignore all that.
+Because we already have a page that contains the HTML we need!
+The weather page!
+Sure, it contains a lot of *extra* stuff that we *don't* want... like the HTML layout and the `<h1>` tag... but the turbo-frame system can ignore all that.
 Yup, we can jump *straight* to adding the turbo frame with zero extra work.

 In `base.html.twig`, remove all the duplicated code and instead say, `<turbo-frame id="">`, how about, `weather_widget`.
-Then, because we want this to be a lazy frame, add `src=""` point this at the *full* HTML page that we want to target: the weather page.
+Then, because we want this to be a *lazy* frame, add `src=""` and point this at the *full* HTML page that we want to target: the weather page.

 If we try this...
-I'll go to the homepage, it's not going to work.
+I'll go to the homepage... it's not going to work.
 In the console, we see a familiar error!

 > Response has no matching `<turbo-frame id="weather_widget">` element.

 Of course!
-We need to tell the Turbo frame system, *which* part of the weather page to use for this frame.
+We need to tell the Turbo frame system *which* part of the weather page to use for this frame.
 Over in `index.html.twig` - the template for the full weather page - wrap the entire weather section in a `<turbo-frame>` that has `id="weather_widget"`.
-I'll put the closing tag down here... and indent everything.
+I'll put the closing tag down here... and indent.

 Testing time!
 Refresh again and... it works!
 That's amazing!
 We're now able to reuse just *parts* of existing pages simply by wrapping those parts inside a `<turbo-frame>`.
-If you look aat the network tools... and find the Ajax call for the weather page, there's no magic here: the ajax call for the frame *did* return the full HTML.
+If you look at the network tools... and find the Ajax call for the weather page, there's no magic here: the Ajax call for the frame *did* return the full HTML.

 And this is really how frames are meant to be used.
-You have an existing page like the weather page, and then you're able to reuse parts of that page inside a frame instead of needing to build an extra endpoint that only returns the *part* you want.
+You have an existing page like the weather page, and then you're able to reuse parts of that page inside a frame instead of needing to build an extra endpoint that returns only the *part* you want.

 ## Truly Lazy Frames: Load only when Visible